a22Dv/Descramble/README.md

 ### Customization

-You may add or remove words or templates from the data the program works on, located in the `data/` directory.
+You may add or remove words or templates from the data the program works on, which is located in the `data/` directory.
-`data/data.json` holds the english words, their frequency and their corresponding POS tag in isolation.
+`data/data.json` holds the english words, their frequency and their corresponding part of speech (POS) tag (e.g. NOUN, VERB) in isolation.
-`data/templates.json` holds the part of speech tag templates that the program will match solutions to.
+`data/templates.json` holds the POS tag templates that the program will match the solutions to.

 ### Sample Output: